Instruction and Leadership Team

 Dr. Alizera Bagherzadeh

-Get to know the Clean Energy Engineering Directors who are leading the program.
+Get to know the Clean Energy Engineering Director who is leading the program.

 Dr. Vladan Prodanovic

 Dr. Vladan Prodanovic has professional interests and expertise in the area of thermodynamics, heat transfer and multiphase flows, particularly in boiling heat transfer.
 Dr. Prodanovic is also passionate about advancing engineering education, particularly in the area of sustainable engineering design, project-based learning and outreach programs.
-He is actively publishing in this area, and he also participates in projects related to the implementation of sustainable practices early in the engineering curriculum, and improving the Clean Energy Engineering program portfolio.
+He is actively publishing in this area, and he also participates in projects related to the implementation of sustainable practices early in the engineering curriculum and improving the Clean Energy Engineering program portfolio.
+Read the full profile of Vladan Prodanovic.